 The evidence can be presented in live testimony under oath, or through depositions that were recorded by a court reporter.
 The trial can take as little as a few hours or as long as a few days.

-In many states, the magistrate’s ruling can be appealed several times, to the:
+In many states, victims can appeal the magistrate’s ruling several times to the:

 - workers’ compensation appeals board,